Do Go On - 396 - Rosemary Brown: A Musical Seance

 You might want to just chill the F out.

-She also passed on a lot of quirky details from the other side.
+passed on a lot of quirky details from the other side.

 As Martin wrote, she described the various composers in often humorous detail.

-Cop that, Beethoven.
+Cop that Beethoven.

-So, what's he look like now?
+So what's he look like now?

-Less crab-like and he can hear.
+And he can hear.

-He doesn't have the-
+He doesn't have the pincers.

-The pinsers.
+The pincers.

 It makes piano easier.